JenniferM-BShulyak/Crowdfunding_ETL/README.md

 ## Purpose:

 The purpose of this project is to find trends in crowdfunding campaigns.
 Some questions to be investigated include:
+   1. What countries have the most successful campaigns?
+   2. Which categories of campagins have the most/least success?
+   3.

 ## Methodology: